 Pamela is also the author of a new memoir, An Incredible Talent for Existing: A Writer’s Story (her main talent growing up though she never became famous for it.)

 In addition to children’s books and memoir, Pamela is the coauthor of Pride and Prejudice and Kitties: A Cat-Lover’s Romp Through Jane Austen’s Classic.
-Pamela’s essays have appeared in The Writer, Literary Mama, Mothers Always Write, and The Huffington Post.
+Pamela’s essays have appeared in The Writer, Literary Mama, Mothers Always Write, Writer’s Digest The Wall Street Journal, and The Huffington Post.
+Her new children’s book C Jumped Over Three Pots and a Pan – and Landed SMACK in the Garbage Can! (ages 3-6) will be out in 2019.
 Read more.

 Memoir Excerpt Published in The Writer: